arkhn/pyrog/README.md

 ### Redux
 Redux is used to manage the application's state.
-All redux actions, middlewares and reducers are located under `./src/application/{actions, middlewares, reducers}.tsx`.
+* All Redux actions and reducers are located at `./src/application/{actions, reducers}/`.
+* All middlewares are located at `./src/application/middlewares.tsx`.
+Reducers are combined in `./src/application/reducers/mainReducer.tsx`.

 I personally read this course so as to understand what Redux is and how it works: [https://github.com/happypoulp/redux-tutorial](https://github.com/happypoulp/redux-tutorial)

 ### React